adhy-p/adhy-p.github.io/content/posts/ssh-config.md

 ```
 ssh parallel
 ```
-A major part of the course was to benchmark our parallel programs using different computer hardware.
-Therefore, I had ssh to multiple different servers.
-My ssh config file became really ugly, because I had to create a new entry for each server.
+A big part of the course was to benchmark the parallel programs and compare it to the standard, sequential implementation.
+We had to experiment using different number of cores, and sometimes using different clockspeed.
+In other words, the programs had to be benchmarked using different hardwares.
+Since I need to ssh to multiple servers to do the benchmarking, I need to create a new entry for each server in my ssh config file.
+Soon enough, my ssh config file became really cluttered and ugly:

 ```
 ... more entries ...